mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 Get information about the current state of logging, enabled log files and the location where the log files are stored.

+**Note:** The parameters in this endpoint are a subset of the parameters in the `/v1/maxscale` endpoint.
+Because of this, the parameters in this endpoint are deprecated as of MaxScale 2.6.0.

+**Note:** In MaxScale 2.5 the `log_throttling` and `ms_timestamp` parameters
+  were incorrectly named as `throttling` and `highprecision`.
+In MaxScale 2.6, the parameter names are now correct which means the parameters declared here aren't fully backwards compatible.

 #### Response

 `Status: 200 OK`